bluemountain3d/nemos-ice-cream/README.md

 ### The Design

-#### Color palette
+#### Color palette and fonts

 Color palette is inspired by the clownfish and a calm ocean, and consists of soft colors such as orange, creamy white, a warm dark brown and a calm dark blue.
+The fonts are easy to read, with a more playful style for the logo to make it stand out.

 #### Page Structure
 - The homepage represents the **ocean surface**.